carpentries-incubator/jekyll-pages-novice/_episodes/02-markdown.md

 Having a rather minimalistic syntax, text formatted in Markdown is comparably readable.
-This might be one reason for Markdown having become the language of choice for formated user input on websites like for example
+This might be one reason for Markdown having become the language of choice for formatted user input on websites like, for example:
 - [Stack Exchange](https://stackexchange.com/)
 - [GitHub](https://github.com/)
 - [GitLab](https://about.gitlab.com/).

-# Where to start writing Markdown?
+# Where to Start Writing Markdown?
 A lot of tools for rendering Markdown source code exist.
 Rendering is the process of generating a nice view of the content using the style information included in the source text.